demisto/content/Packs/ContentManagement/Playbooks/playbook-Pull_Request_Creation_README.md

-This playbook creates a pull request from content zip file.
+This playbook creates a pull request from the content zip file.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.